Fred M. Vinson: Early years

-Vinson joined the Army during World War I. Following the war, he was elected as the Commonwealth's Attorney for the Thirty-Second Judicial District of Kentucky.
-Vinson married Julia Roberta Dixon on January 24, 1924 in Ashland, Kentucky.
+Vinson joined the Army as a private during World War I. Following the war, he was elected as the Commonwealth's Attorney for the Thirty-Second Judicial District of Kentucky.
+Vinson married Julia Roberta Dixon on January 24, 1924, in Ashland, Kentucky.
 They had two sons.

 United States Representative from Kentucky

 In 1924, Vinson ran in a special election for his district's seat in Congress after William J. Fields resigned to become the Governor of Kentucky.
 Vinson was elected as a Democrat and then was reelected twice before losing in 1928.
 His loss was attributed to his refusal to dissociate his campaign from Alfred E. Smith's presidential campaign.
 However, Vinson came back to win re-election in 1930, and he served in Congress through 1937.

 While he was in Congress he befriended Missouri Senator Harry S. Truman, a friendship that would last throughout his life.
 He soon became a close advisor, confidant, card player, and dear friend to Truman.
 After Truman decided against running for another term as president in the early 1950s, he tried to convince a skeptical Vinson to seek the Democratic Party nomination, but Vinson turned down the President's offer.
 After being equally unsuccessful in enlisting General Dwight D. Eisenhower, President Truman eventually landed on Governor of Illinois Adlai Stevenson as his preferred successor in the 1952 presidential election.

 In 1930, former congressman Vinson moved his law practice from Louisa, Kentucky thirty miles north to Ashland.
 With aspirations to return to Washington, D.C. as congressman, Vinson formed a circle of Ashland friends who could aid him politically and professionally.
 This group included his next door neighbor Paul G. Blazer.
 Vinson returned to Washington, D.C. as congressman in 1931.
 Vinson would become a frontline supporter of President Roosevelt and his cabinet's New Deal revolution.